Monday, July 29, 2013

 A photoshop mock-up of the finished product is below:

-In deciding to take part in this process, the collector becomes overtly and transparently complicit in the machinery of capitalism and the caprice of taste in the process of making and supporting the arts.
+In deciding to take part in this process, the collector becomes intentionally, overtly and transparently complicit in the machinery of capitalism and waste and the caprice of taste -- all in the process of making and supporting the arts.

 Dirty hands/beautiful hands